JYC333/obsidian-attachment-name-formatting/README.md

 -   When delete an attachment which is already renamed, it will not rename and will occupy the indexNmuber for this note.
 But will be renamed to tmp_xxx if there is a conflict later.
 -   When there are two attachments have same name but in different paths, the function will not work correctly.
 Try to not change the setting "Files & Links -> Default location for new attachments".
--   One attachment file in different notes, it will be renamed when the note is modified.

 ### Roadmap